Combining Discrepancy-Confusion Uncertainty and Calibration Diversity for Active Fine-Grained Image Classification: Experiments

-\textbf{Data selection efficiency.} We benchmark the time efficiency of selecting \(B\) samples per AL cycle on the Caltech101 dataset using the ResNet50 model, where the annotation budget \(B=K\cdot N_c\) is defined by the number of categories \(N_c\) and \(K\in \{1,2\}\). \cref{fig:time} shows that our method achieves a near-optimal time efficiency compared to the fastest baselines, while delivering substantially superior performance.
-Furthermore, our DECERN demonstrates a lower time requirement than the BALQUE and NoiseStability methods.
+We benchmark the time efficiency of selecting \(B\) samples per AL cycle on the Caltech101 dataset using the ResNet50 model, where the AL annotation budget \(B=K\cdot N_c\) is defined by the number of categories \(N_c\) and \(K\in \{1,2\}\). \cref{fig:time} shows that our method achieves a near-optimal time efficiency compared to the fastest baselines, while delivering substantially superior performance.
+Furthermore, our method demonstrates a significantly lower data sampling time requirement than the BADGE, NoiseStability, and UHerding methods.
+See Appendix C for additional discussion.

-\textbf{Visualization of feature representations.} To comparatively analyze sample selection behaviors, we visualize feature representations of samples selected through active learning strategies in \cref{fig:tSNE}.
-These feature representations, extracted from the penultimate layer of the task model, are projected into the 2D space via t-SNE~\cite{exam_tsne}.
-The visualization reveals a critical challenge: Fine-grained images exhibit ambiguous category decision boundaries, which directly contributes to the suboptimal performance of the baselines.
-Our method introduces a multifaceted informativeness measurement, simultaneously evaluating discrepancy-confusion uncertainty and calibration diversity.
-This synergistic approach enables precise identification of high-value samples, significantly enhancing the effect of fine-grained image selection.
-More detailed results are described in Appendix~\ref{sec:supp_tsne}.
+\textbf{Visualization of feature representations.} To comparatively analyze sample selection behaviors, we visualize feature representations of samples selected by each AL strategy in \cref{fig:tSNE}.
+These feature representations, extracted from the penultimate layer of the ResNet50 model, are projected into the 2D space via t-SNE~\cite{exam_tsne}.
+We focus on four categories of the BronzeDing dataset, with the oracle decision boundary (dashed black line) displayed to enable a clear comparative analysis.
+The results demonstrate that our proposed approach, while maintaining data diversity, effectively identifies and incorporates uncertain samples proximal to decision boundaries, thus enhancing the efficiency of active learning.